appsquickly/typhoon/README.md

 We're getting Typhoon ready to work with Swift.

-* Currently its possible to create assemblies and resolve components from TyphoonComponentFactory using componentForType, componentForKey, etc.
-* Resolving using your assembly interfaces does not yet work in Swift.
+* . . in the meantime, to use Typhoon with your Swift applications, we recommend writing the assembly part in Objective-C. The rest of your application can be Swift.

 ## Familiar with Dependency Injection?